Deploy WireGuard Server With Web UI Through Docker

 Optional - Nginx Configuration

-I am using a manually deployed Nginx reverse proxy for which I added the following example configuration to have it serve up the site.
+If you are not using the Caddy version, and need the Nginx reverse proxy configuration, then below is an example.
 Tweak it as you need, making sure to update the FQDN and your wireguard servers internal IP address.

 server {